-Senior Saudi prince Miteb freed from detention-family members
+Senior Saudi prince Miteb freed from detention: family members

 It was not immediately possible to confirm the reports of his release and Saudi officials had no immediate comment.

-“Almighty, thanks be to you...” wrote Abeer bint Khaled bin Abdullah in a posting on her Twitter account.
+“Almighty, thanks be to you ...” wrote Abeer bint Khaled bin Abdullah, a royal family member, in a posting on her Twitter account.
 Posting an apparent file photo of Prince Miteb, she added: “May God give you long life, long life full of health, and keep you for us.”

 Writing on his Twitter account, Moaid Mahjoob, who identifies himself as director of external relations for Princess Jawahar Al-Saud, another Saudi royal family member, said Prince Miteb “had been released and that he was at his home in Riyadh”.

-Another royal family member, Princes Nouf bint Abdullah bin Mohammed bin Saud, also posted a similar message on Twitter, writing over a photo of Prince Miteb: “May you be safe for us, Abu Abdullah.”
+Another royal family member, Princess Nouf bint Abdullah bin Mohammed bin Saud, also posted a similar message on Twitter, writing over a photo of Prince Miteb: “May you be safe for us, Abu Abdullah.”

-The posting of a photo and thanksgiving to God indicates the author of the Tweet believes Prince Miteb has been freed.
+The posting of a photo and thanksgiving to God indicates the author of the Tweet believes Miteb has been freed.

+It was not immediately clear how his release had come about but sources familiar with the matter have said that Saudi authorities were striking agreements with some of those in detention asking them to hand over assets and cash in return for their freedom.

+In an interview with the New York Times published last week, Prince Mohammed bin Salman was quoted as saying that the vast majority of about 200 businessmen and officials implicated in crackdown are agreeing to settlements under which they hand over assets to the government.

+As the Sandhurst-trained preferred son of the late King Abdullah, Miteb was once thought to be a leading contender for the throne.

 Before he was sacked by a royal decree on Nov.
-4, Miteb headed the Saudi National Guard, an elite internal security force originally based on traditional tribal units that was run by his father for five decades.
+4, he headed the Saudi National Guard, an elite internal security force originally based on traditional tribal units that was run by his father for five decades.

+He was also the last remaining member of Abdullah’s Shammar branch of the family to retain a key position at the top of the Saudi power structure, after brothers Mishaal and Turki were relieved of their posts as governors in 2015.

-Writing by Sami Aboudi; Editing by Matthew Mpoke Bigg and William Maclean
+Writing by Sami Aboudi; Editing by William Maclean and Richard Balmforth